Who Is Taylor Swift?

 In 2013, Swift was also honored with the CMA Pinnacle Award for her achievements as a country music performer and for her "positive impact" on country music, according to the CMA website.
 She picked up two other wins for her collaboration with Tim McGraw and Keith Urban at the CMA Awards ceremony held that November.
 Swift's winning streak continued at the American Music Awards, as she picked up the AMA Award for Artist of the Year for the third consecutive time, among other wins.

 With her next effort, Swift seemed to step further away from her country music roots.
-She released 1989, her most pop-sounding record to date, in October 2014.
+She released 1989 in October 2014.
 "Shake It Off" proved to be one of the catchiest tracks of the year, reaching the top of the pop charts, and she immediately followed with a second chart-topping single, "Blank Space."
 In an age of low album sales, 1989 moved more than 1.2 million copies in its first week, making Swift the first artist to top the 1 million mark in opening-week sales for three albums.

 Swift continued to play with her public persona with the track "Bad Blood," which features Kendrick Lamar.
 In the video for the song, which debuted at the 2015 Billboard Music Awards and doubles as a noir action short, she appears as a tough, cutthroat character called "Catastrophe."
 Swift recruited other celebrities to appear in the video as well, including Karlie Kloss, Cindy Crawford and Lena Dunham.